Learn More About InDesign Classes in Charlotte

 Banking

 Two of the world’s largest financial institutions are located in Charlotte: Wells Fargo and Bank of America.
-Together, these banks are worth nearly $500 billion in market capital.
+Together, these banks are worth nearly $500 billion in market capitalization.
 They also employ approximately 40,000 Charlotte residents.
 Those who work in the city’s banking sector work with InDesign to create and maintain a consistent and identifiable brand identity, create documents that establish customer trust, and communicate their bank’s values.
 Design-centric thinking is an asset for banks looking to provide customers with better digital services and user-centered solutions.

 Manufacturing

 The Charlotte manufacturing industry provides 11% of the city’s employment.
 Major manufacturers in the area include Continental, Electrolux, and Siemens.
 Manufacturers in this region focus on plastics, biomedical, advanced textiles, energy production, and automotive parts.
-InDesign can help those who work in manufacturing create visually detailed and accurate layouts for use in contexts that require precise design specifications such as labels or product packaging.
-This app ensures Manufacturers will be able to provide customers with consistent labeling across product runs and products.
+InDesign can help those who work in manufacturing create visually detailed and accurate layouts for use in contexts that require precise design specifications, such as labels or product packaging.
+This app ensures manufacturers will be able to provide customers with consistent labeling across product runs and products.

 Nonprofits

-InDesign Job Titles and Salaries
+InDesign Job Titles and Salaries in Charlotte

 InDesign training has a variety of uses for those who live and work in Charlotte.
 Read on to find out about several popular career paths in which InDesign skills are an asset, as well as the job requirements and salary ranges for each job.